MIDL-Conference/midl-website-2020/pages/author-instructions.md

 ## Short papers

 Short papers are up to 3 pages (excluding references and acknowledgements) and can, for example, focus on preliminary novel methodological ideas without extensive validation.
 We also specifically accept short papers of recently published or submitted journal contributions to give authors the opportunity to present their work and obtain feedback from the community.
-Selection of short papers is based on a light **double-blind** review process via OpenReview, without a discussion period.
+Selection of short papers is based on a light **double-blind** review process via OpenReview, without a rebuttal/discussion period.
 All accepted abstracts will be presented as posters at the conference.

 [% .deadlines %]
 * **<s>Short-paper registration deadline</s>** <s>24 January 2020, 23:59, [UTC -12](https://www.timeanddate.com/time/map/) ([AoE](https://en.wikipedia.org/wiki/Anywhere_on_Earth) timezone)</s>